 Instructions

-For the banana base:
+For the banana cake:

 - You can also make individual cakes.
 I use 4-inch mini tart pans with removable bottoms.